moode-player/docs/build_moode_player_package.md

-moOde - Building moode-player package <!-- omit in toc -->
+Building the moode-player package <!-- omit in toc -->
 ======================================================
-by bitlab '21
+by @bitlab (c) 2021

+This developer guide explains how to build the `moOde-player` package from sources.

 ### Table of Contents <!-- omit in toc -->
 - [1.
 Pre conditions](#1-pre-conditions)